NervanaSystems/ngraph-tf/README.md

 1. Once TensorFlow's dependencies are installed, clone the source of the [tensorflow] repo to your machine; this is required for running the unit test.
-If you want to run nGraph without the unit tests then you can install the binary TensorFlow wheel and skip this section.
+   :warning: You need a specific version of TensorFlow: `v1.9.0-rc2` for nGraph to work.

    ```
    $ git clone https://github.com/tensorflow/tensorflow.git
    $ cd tensorflow
-   $ git checkout v1.8.0
+   $ git checkout v1.9.0-rc2
    $ git status
-   HEAD detached at v1.8.0
+   HEAD detached at v1.9.0-rc2
    ```
 2. When setting up and activating the virtual environment with TensorFlow frameworks, you must use a specific kind of venv designed for